-The School shall be operated by a Florida not-for-profit entity, and shall manage its activities and affairs.
+1. The School shall be operated by a Florida not-for-profit entity, and shall manage its activities and affairs.
 Voting shall control the organization, and only the Governing Board shall vote.
-The officers shall consist of, at a minimum, a president, a vice president, a treasurer, and a secretary.
+The

 - 2. The School's governing body shall be its Governing Board.
 The Governing Board will consist of a minimum of five (5) voting members with a majority of voting members constituting a quorum.
-Following composition of the Governing Board, all replacement board members shall be appointed by majority vote of the remaining board members subject to approval of Imagine Schools Non-Profit, which shall not be unreasonably withheld or delayed, and such other requirements of the IRS as imposed to maintain the School's derivative tax exempt status.
-A board member may be removed during his/her term only by a two-thirds majority vote of the board, subject to approval of Imagine Schools Non-Profit, which shall not be unreasonably withheld or delayed, and such other requirements of the IRS as imposed to maintain the School's derivative tax exempt status.
-A majority of members will be local residents (individuals who reside or work full-time in Sarasota County, Florida or counties adjacent to Sarasota County (Charlotte, Desoto and Manatee Counties)).
+Consistent with the terms of the School's by-laws/founding documents (the "Schools Operating Agreement"), the board will be locally determined and all of its members will be local residents (individuals who reside or work full-time in Sarasota County or the immediately adjacent counties of Charlotte, De Soto or Manatee), a majority of whom must be residents of Sarasota County.
 This board will develop and implement policies regarding educational philosophy, program, and financial procedures.
 The Board will oversee assessment and accountability procedures to assure that the School's student performance standards are met or exceeded.
 The School's Governing Board will include local representation from parents/guardians and professionals qualified to support the School's mission and the education of the School's students. - The School's governing body will be held accountable to its students, parents/guardians, and the community at large, through a continuous cycle of planning, evaluation, and reporting as set forth in Florida Charter School Statute, F.S.
 1002.33. - 4.
-The Governing Board, in consultation with School staff and administration, will be responsible for the over-all policy decision making of the School, including the approval of the curriculum, the annual budget, and the services and fees associated with the "Financial Arrangements Letter". - 5.
+The Governing Board, in consultation with School staff and administration, will be responsible for the over-all policy decision making of the School, including the approval of the curriculum and the annual budget. - 5.
 Within 30 days of appointment to the School's Governing Board, the members shall be fingerprinted pursuant to § 1002.33(12)(g) Florida Statute. - 6.
-The Governing Board shall not be involved in day-to-day operation of the School including supervision of teachers, support, and contractual staff.
-Such staff will be directly supervised by the Principal or Director.

-- 7. A School Advisory Council (SAC) will be established to facilitate achievement of the mission of the School, and to ensure that the School meets the needs of the children and community it is developed to serve.
-The Governing Board may serve as the SAC. - 8.
-As indicated above, the School Principal/Director and support staff will be responsible for administrative school functions, such as bookkeeping, pursuant to the rules and policies developed by the School's Governing Board. - 9.
-No member of the School's Governing Board or their immediate family will receive compensation, directly or indirectly from the School's operations or from Imagine Schools Non-Profit, inc. Violation of this provision or any violation of F.S.
-112.313 shall constitute a material breach of the Contract. - 10.
+The Governing Board shall not be involved in day-to-day operation of the School including supervision of teachers, support, and contractual staff Such staff will be directly supervised by the Principal or Director. - 8.
+A School Advisory Council (SAC) will be established to facilitate achievement of the mission of the School, and to ensure that the School meets the needs of the children and community it is developed to serve.
+The Governing Board may serve as the SAC. - As indicated above, the School Principal/Director and support staff will be responsible for administrative school functions, such as bookkeeping, pursuant to the rules and policies developed

+45 46 47 by the School's Governing Board.

+- 10. No member of the School's Governing Board or their immediate family will receive compensation, directly or indirectly from the School's operations.
+Violation of this provision or any violation of F.S.
+112.31 shall constitute a material breach of the Contract. - 11.
 The School's Governing Board will publish a calendar containing a schedule of all Governing Board meetings for the school year, including the date and time of the meetings and their locations.
 All Governing Board meetings shall be held in Sarasota County.
 The School will provide reasonable notice to the Sponsor of any changes or cancellation of scheduled meetings, to the extent practical.
-The School agrees to hold meetings at least quarterly, and monthly as needed. - 11.
+The School agrees to hold meetings at least quarterly, and monthly as needed. - 12.
 The School agrees to allow reasonable access to its facilities and records to duly authorized representatives of the Sponsor.
 Conversely, the Sponsor agrees to allow reasonable access to its records to duly authorized representatives of the School to the extent allowable by law.